Aayush-Agnihotri/Aayush-Agnihotri/README.md

 </div>

 - 🎓 Pursuing a Computer Science degree at Cornell University
-- 💻 Full-stack developer who aims to leverage technology and data to build useful and innovative products.
+- 💻 Full-stack developer who aims to leverage technology and data to build useful and innovative products
 - 🌎 Visit my [portfolio](https://aayush-agnihotri.me) to learn more about me!

 <br>